Sandipan-Borthakur/CONESUR/README.md

-# cont
+# SENECA
-continuum for ANDES
+continuum for ELT-ANDES